hamidrm/SIGA/README.md

-# SIGA
-SImple Graphic Accelerator
+# SIGA: Simple Graphic Accelerator

-A 2D graphic accelerator from scratch.
-This project doesn't use any IP core.
-The written SDRAM controller, uses burst commands as far as possible.
+SIGA is a 2D graphic accelerator developed from scratch, without the use of any IP core.
+The SDRAM controller implemented in this project utilizes burst commands wherever possible.

+Output Video Signal:
-Output video signal: SVGA Signal 800x600 @ 56 Hz timing, RGB565 pixel format
+SVGA Signal: 800x600 resolution @ 56 Hz timing
+Pixel Format: RGB565

-Current drawing abilities:
+Current Drawing Abilities:
- - Filling rectangle
+Filling rectangles
- - Drawing line (by bresenham algorithm)
- - Drawing circle (by bresenham algorithm)
- - Filling circle (by bresenham algorithm)

-I will work on adding triangles drawing, alpha-blending, and anti-aliasing.
+Drawing lines (implemented using the Bresenham algorithm) Drawing circles (implemented using the Bresenham algorithm) Filling circles (implemented using the Bresenham algorithm) Future Developments:
+Adding support for drawing triangles
+Implementing alpha-blending
+Incorporating anti-aliasing techniques

 ---

-There's an example in this repo to showing current status.
-I used a cheap Spartan6 board named ESPIER_III V105 (labels in Chinese that marked on its corner).
-You can find its schematic [here](document/Espier_III-Schematic.pdf).
+Here's the continuation of your text with some revisions:

+Example and Board Specifications:
+Included in this repository is an example demonstrating the current status of the project.
+For testing purposes, I utilized the ESPIER_III V105 board, which is an affordable Spartan6 board.
+Please note that the board's labels are in Chinese and are located in the corner.

+Board Specifications:
-This board has a xc6slx9-2tqg144c (It seems this type hasn't internal hard DDR controller) and a w9864g6kh as SDRAM.
+FPGA: xc6slx9-2tqg144c (This model appears to lack an internal hard DDR controller)
-I have brought some images of this example below.
+SDRAM: w9864g6kh
+For detailed board schematics, refer to the [here](document/Espier_III-Schematic.pdf) document in this repository.

+# Example Images:
+Here are some images showcasing the example:

 ![img1](document/1658323557929.jpg)
 ![img2](document/1658323557936.jpg)
 Used Board: